Mass media social marketing campaigns

 Piece of String

-Cancer Council Victoria’s Piece of String television campaign ran in Victoria for six weeks in 2007, targeting adults aged 30 years and older who were overweight.
+The Cancer Council Victoria’s Piece of String television campaign ran in Victoria for six weeks in 2007, targeting adults aged 30 years and older with overweight.
 The advertisement depicted a domestic scene in which a young girl measured pieces of string and tried unsuccessfully to wrap the string around her father’s waist.
-It cited evidence that being overweight increased your risk of some cancers and specified target waist measurements that men and women should not exceed.15
+It cited evidence that being overweight increased your risk of some cancers and specified target waist measurements that men and women should not exceed.37

 LiveLighter®

-The LiveLighter® campaign targeting sugary drinks, developed in WA and detailed above, ran in Victoria for six weeks in 2015.
-(The toxic fat campaign ran in Victoria in 2014).
-Paid television advertising was complemented by radio, cinema and digital advertising.
-An evaluation of the sugary drinks campaign found it led to a significant reduction in the proportion of frequent sugary drinks consumers among the target population of 25 to 49-year-olds in Victoria.11 Among sugary drink consumers who were overweight, there was also evidence of increased knowledge of the health effects of drinking sugary drinks and increased water intake.
+The LiveLighter® campaign, developed and launched in WA and detailed above, was also licensed for use in Victoria.
+First the Toxic Fat campaign ran in 2014 and the Sugary Drinks campaign ran for six weeks in 2015.
+Paid television advertising was complemented by radio, and digital advertising as well as web-based supporting resources on eating well and being active.
+Following the Toxic Fat campaign, improvements in knowledge of the health consequences of overweight were reported among Victorian adults.38 A cohort evaluation of the subsequent Sugary Drinks campaign found it led to a significant reduction in the proportion of frequent sugary drinks consumers among the target population of 25 to 49-year-olds in Victoria.39 Among sugary drink consumers with overweight, there was also evidence of increased knowledge of the health effects of drinking sugary drinks and increased water intake.

-A television advertisement developed by the Victorian Aboriginal Community Controlled Health Organisation (VACCHO) encouraging Aboriginal and Torres Strait Islander people to reduce their intake of sugary drinks ran on the free-to-air channel National Indigenous Television (NITV) in October 2015 with funding from the LiveLighter campaign.16 The advertisement depicted an Aboriginal family watching television, including a girl with a can of sugary drink that turned into a stream of sugar as she went to take a sip.
-It then showed the whole family devouring spoons of sugar including a girl with rotten teeth, before showing another version of the scene in which the family chose water as a healthy alternative.
-An evaluation of the campaign found that 52% of Aboriginal and Torres Strait Islander people surveyed had seen the advertisement and of this group, 60% reported cutting down on sugary drinks.16
+A television advertisement developed by the Victorian Aboriginal Community Controlled Health Organisation (VACCHO) and Cancer Council Victoria encouraging Aboriginal and Torres Strait Islander people to reduce their intake of sugary drinks ran on the free-to-air channel National Indigenous Television (NITV) in October 2015 with funding from the Victorian government as part of the LiveLighter® campaign.40 The advertisement depicted an Aboriginal family watching television, including a girl with a can of sugary drink that turned into a stream of sugar as she went to take a sip.
+It then showed the whole family devouring spoons of sugar, including a girl with rotten teeth, before showing another version of the scene in which the family chose water as a healthy alternative.
+An evaluation of the campaign found that 52% of Aboriginal and Torres Strait Islander people surveyed had seen the advertisement and, of this group, 60% reported cutting down on sugary drinks.41

 New South Wales